Lasker Clinical Research Scholars Program at the NIH

 The program supports a small number of exceptional clinical researchers in the early stages of their careers to promote their development to fully independent positions.
 Successful candidates are designated as Lasker Clinical Research Scholars.

 Lasker Scholars can take advantage of a unique combination of NIH funding for clinical research for upwards of 12 years.
-The program, the first of its kind, combines a period of independent research as a Principal Investigator in the NIH Intramural Research Program for 5 to 7 years, with the opportunity for additional years of independent financial support either at the NIH or at an extramural research institution.
+The program, the first of its kind, combines a period of independent research as a Principal Investigator in the NIH Intramural Research Program for 5 to 7 years, plus 3 additional years of independent financial support either at the NIH or at an extramural research institution.

 Who we are: